ofiwg/cpp-ts/catalogs/hpx_parcelport.md

-this document will contain a more contextual analysis describing the hpx parcelport's design and implementation. this document will attempt to provide a more general perspective on the contents included in the csv file.
+this document will contain a more contextual analysis describing the hpx parcelport's design and implementation. this document will attempt to provide a more general perspective, or analysis, that ties together contents included in the csv file.